Warwolt/rktest/README.md

 A small test library for C programs, written to closely mimick [Google Test](https://github.com/google/googletest).
 This is intended as a library that is lightweight and easy to integrate into a C project to add testing capabilities.

-R2K Test has the following features:
+RK Test has the following features:
 - Self registering tests